Havelok the Dane: The Middle English romance

 Havelok grows to an extraordinary size and strength, and has a huge appetite; during a time of famine, Grim is unable to feed him, and Havelok leaves home to seek his subsistence in Lincoln, barefoot and clad in a cloak made from an old sail.
 In Lincoln he is taken in by Bertram, a cook in a noble household, and works for him as a kitchen-boy.
 Havelok's humility, gentleness and cheerful nature make him universally popular, especially with children, and his unusual height, strength and beauty draw attention wherever he goes.
 During a festival, Havelok takes part in a stone-throwing competition and far surpasses the efforts of the other young men with his near-superhuman strength.
 This victory makes him the subject of discussion and brings him to the notice of Godrich, who is present in Lincoln for a parliament.
-Godrich notices Havelok’s unusual height and decides to arrange a marriage between him and Goldburow, as this will fulfil the literal terms of his promise to Athelwold that Goldboruw should marry the 'highest' man in the kingdom; believing Havelok to be a peasant's son, he intends to deprive Goldboruw of her inheritance by the marriage.
+Godrich notices Havelok's unusual height and decides to arrange a marriage between him and Goldburow, as this will fulfil the literal terms of his promise to Athelwold that Goldboruw should marry the 'highest' man in the kingdom; believing Havelok to be a peasant's son, he intends to deprive Goldboruw of her inheritance by the marriage.
 Havelok is reluctant to marry because he is too poor to support a wife, but he submits to the union after being threatened by Godrich.
-Havelok and Goldborow marry and return to Grimsby, where they are taken in by Grim’s children.
-That night Goldborow is awakened by a bright light and sees the flame coming out of Havelok’s mouth.
-She then notices his birthmark, and an angel tells her of Havelok’s royal lineage and his destiny as king of Denmark and England.
+Havelok and Goldborow marry and return to Grimsby, where they are taken in by Grim's children.
+That night Goldborow is awakened by a bright light and sees the flame coming out of Havelok's mouth.
+She then notices his birthmark, and an angel tells her of Havelok's royal lineage and his destiny as king of Denmark and England.
 At the same time, Havelok has a dream in which he embraces the land and people of Denmark in his arms and presents the kingdom at Goldboruw's feet.
 When he wakes, they share their visions and agree to return to Denmark.

-Havelok sails to Denmark with Goldborow and Grim’s three eldest sons in order to reclaim his kingdom.
+Havelok sails to Denmark with Goldborow and Grim's three eldest sons in order to reclaim his kingdom.
 Disguised as a merchant, Havelok is sheltered by Ubbe, a Danish nobleman.
-Ubbe is impressed by Havelok's strength in an attack on the house, and at night notices the light coming out of Havelok's mouth; he recognises Havelok as the son of Birkabein and immediately pledges his support to Havelok in overthrowing Godard.
+Ubbe is impressed by Havelok's strength in an attack on the house, and at night notices the light coming out of Havelok's mouth; he recognizes Havelok as the son of Birkabein and immediately pledges his support to Havelok in overthrowing Godard.
 When Havelok has received the submission of many of the Danish lords amid great rejoicing, he defeats Godard and the usurper is condemned to be flayed and hanged.
 Havelok invades England, overthrows Godrich in battle and claims the throne in Goldborow's name.
 As king of Denmark and England, Havelok rules justly for more than sixty years.
 He and Goldborow enjoy a happy, loving marriage, and have fifteen children: all their sons become kings and all their daughters queens.